 My translation of the whole of the correspondence between Princess Elisabeth of Bohemia and Descartes is available from the University of Chicago Press, Other Voice in Early Modern Europe Series.

 The volume I co-edited with Martin Pickave — Emotion and Cognitive Life in Medieval and Early Modern Philosophy — was published by Oxford University Press in 2012.

-I’ve edited the Oxford Philosophical Concepts series volume Pleasure: History, which will be out in June or July 2018.
+I’ve edited the Oxford Philosophical Concepts series volume Pleasure: History, which was published in 2018.
 I cannot help but say that I am really pleased by the collection of essays in the volume.
 I learned a lot about the concept of pleasure editing the volume, and especially about how we ended up in the latter half of the 20th century reducing pleasure to motivation or desire.
 It was not the story I expected to emerge.

 Contact: lshapiro at sfu dot ca (changing the ‘at’ and the ‘dot’ as appropriate)